Generic Name: ibuprofen (Intravenous route)

 Precautions While Using Neoprofen

-It is very important that your doctor check your progress while you receive this medicine.
+It is very important that your doctor check your progress while you or your child receives this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

-This medicine may cause bleeding in your stomach or intestines.
+This medicine may increase risk of bleeding problems. including bleeding in your stomach or intestines.
 This problem can happen without warning signs.
 This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you get the injection.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Using this medicine while you are pregnant can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after you receive this medicine.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in color vision occurs during or after treatment.
+Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).

-Call your doctor right away if you have confusion, drowsiness, fever, a general feeling of illness, a headache, loss of appetite, nausea, stiff neck or back, or vomiting.
-These could be symptoms of a serious condition called meningitis.
+Check with your doctor right away if you or your child starts to have a stiff neck, drowsiness, fever, severe headache, nausea or vomiting, painful eye movements, or eye sensitivity to light.
+These could be symptoms of a serious condition called aseptic meningitis syndrome (AMS).

 Neoprofen Side Effects